sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_2.md

 Develop a python program for the following: Create a dictionary by asking the user to give the name and marks of 10 different students.
 Sort the dictionary created according to marks.

+Develop a python program to print unique elements in a list.

 ___

 Predict the output of the following and justify your answer: